-Roasted potato salad is sure to be a crowd favorite at your next barbecue.
-Tender potatoes are roasted until tender and combined tangy mayo, green onions, celery and mustard.
+Southern potato salad is sure to be a crowd favorite at your next barbecue.
+Tender red potatoes mixed with tangy mayo, hard boiled eggs, celery, pimentos, pickle relish and mustard.

 Choosing the Best Type of Potato

 When it comes to potato salad, step away from the typical brown Russet potatoes you’re used to using for baked potatoes.
 These thick-skinned potatoes are too starchy to hold up well in a salad.
 You’ll end up with mush.

 Instead, opt for what’s deemed as waxy potatoes.
 These include red potatoes, new potatoes, or fingerling potatoes.
 The skins are thin, which means no peeling needed.

 Boil the Potatoes

 First, fill an 8-quart stock pot with eight cups of water.
 Add one tablespoon of salt for seasoning.
 Bring the water to a boil.
 While you are waiting for the water to boil, cut 2 1/2 pounds of red potatoes into quarters.